Fear Effect: Plot

-Set around the year 2050.
-When Wee Ming, the daughter of a powerful Hong Kong Triad boss disappears, a trio of mercenaries search for her in the city.
+Set around the year 2050, when Wee Ming Lam, the daughter of a powerful Hong Kong Triad boss, disappears, a trio of mercenaries search for her in the city.
 They have not been hired to find her, but they intend to kidnap the girl before her father's men locate her and hold her for ransom.
 Wee Ming has vanished into the fictional Shan Xi protectorate; Hana Tsu-Vachel, the lead character and femme fatale of the group, used to work in a brothel somewhere in that region.

 Hana arrives in Hong Kong accompanied by her partners, Royce Glas and Jacob "Deke" DeCourt.
 What begins as a simple snatch and grab turns into a fiasco: The father of the runaway, Mr. Lam, attributes his fortune and power to a pact he made with demons long ago.
 Wee Ming, who is a paper doll given life, has been scheduled to serve as a sacrifice to Yim Lau Wong, the mythical "King of Hell".
 Hana's contact inside Mr. Lam's organization, Jin, is discovered, tortured, and left to die with a bomb strapped to his chest.
 Hana frees him, but he is killed shortly after.
 Meanwhile, Glas is attacked by a VTOL jet and forced to flee into Mr. Lam's building.
 After avenging Jin, Hana is captured and beaten by Mr. Lam and his thugs.
 Glas is able to rescue Hana, and the duo make their escape where they meet Deke in front of the hotel they are staying at.
 While listening to Jin's last message for Hana, the trio are forced off a bridge but are able to swim to a junk.
 While sailing down a river, Deke spots Wee Ming amongst a burning village.
 Deke and Glas give chase while Hana gets dressed, but all three are separated by the undead villagers.

 They stumble upon a military train where the hostile soldiers shoot anyone on sight for fear of the villagers.
 Hana and Deke wreck the train trying to steal it, but Glas is able to find a jeep with Wee Ming sitting inside.
 She asks to be taken to a Madam Chen's restaurant, which doubles as a brothel, hoping to find answers about her existence.
 When Glas is caught sneaking in the brothel, Mr. Lam surprises him, cutting off his left arm.
 At the same time, Deke is murdered while trying to infiltrate the brothel from upstairs.
 Hana sneaks in by dressing up like one of the prostitutes, where she runs into Wee Ming again after she had been dragged off by Madam Chen, who is working for Mr. Lam.
-Wee Ming's powers activate, after being splashed with Deke's blood, transforming the working girls and Madam Chen's thugs into demons.
+After being splashed with Deke's blood, Wee Ming's powers activate, transforming the working girls and Madam Chen's thugs into demons.